Skip to content

 2. SessionCreated — if this is the first message (new session)

-3. ToolExecutionStarted — if the agent invokes a skill
+3. ToolExecutionStarted — if the agent invokes a tool

 5. MessageSent — outbound response dispatched